c-letouze/Ising/README.md

  - `antiferromagnetism.py` generates the antiferromagnetic samples

  **PCA**
- - `PCA.py` : doing PCA on the ferro and antiferro datasets and classify
+ - `PCA.py` : doing PCA on the ferro and antiferro datasets and classify the phases
+ - `PCA_datasets.tar.xz` : compressed datasets files for quick run